jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/Introduction/task.md

-It is the final theoretical lesson in this module.
+This is the final theoretical lesson in this module.
-It will help you learn more about working with long strings as well as refresh some concepts that you have not had time to learn yet.
+It will help you learn more about working with long strings as well as refresh some concepts that you might not have fully grasped yet.

 ----